 SETBACKS: The applicant has proposed side yard setbacks of 22 feet.
 The minimum side yard setback is five feet.
 The neighboring homes are generally consistent with the standard with side yard setbacks ranging from five to ten feet.
-The rear yard proposed is 32-1/2 feet.
-The minimum rear yard setback is 25-feet.
+The rear yard proposed is 22-1/2 feet.
+The minimum rear yard setback is 25-feet, so the proposal does not meet this standard.

 The lot slopes away from the road by approximately 24 percent from the front of the lot to the rear.
 There is an exception to the front setback for such lots that allows for a reduction to the standard setback of 20 feet.
 It is also noticeable that the most of the surrounding properties utilized a lesser front setback than the required minimum of 20-feet.